 Step One: Log into your WHM Administrative Dashboard.

 Step Two: In the upper left, where you can search for items, type in "_Packages_" and hit enter.

 Step Three: From the available options, click on Edit a Package.
-This will bring you to a page where you can view the current packages on the server, and make changes to them.
+This will bring you to a page where you can view the current packages on the server and make changes.

 Editing the Package

 Step One: From the list of available packages, click on the package you would like to edit.
 This will highlight the selected package.